jleahred/dynparser/README.md

 Of course, you could need to add (or merge) several rules at once

-And ofcourse, you can add several rules at once
+And of course, you can add several rules at once

 ```rust
 #[macro_use]  extern crate dynparser;